Caravaggio arrives like a shift in temperature.

-After the Neoplatonic allegories, the serene Raphaels, the Titians glowing with ideal warmth, you're suddenly in a real room with a real person in real light.
+After the Neoplatonic allegories, the serene Raphaels, the idealised figures of the High Renaissance, you are suddenly in a real room with a real person in real light.

 The adolescent Bacchus is soft and fleshy.